-I create work out of the desire to reflect upon life, both social and personal human process.
+I create work out of the desire to reflect upon life, both the social and my personal human process.

-I create work for both theatrical spaces as well as atypical projects in alternative and outdoor spaces, bringing together my understanding of space as an architect, and my physical skills as a dancer & choreographer.
-I’d like to treat each performance space as a unique location which can be challenged in terms of the setting of audience-performer relations, a theme that appear in my works in different levels of integration. i’d like to question the status-quo positions that are established during the event of a performance in many ways.
+I create work for theatrical spaces as well as unconventional projects in alternative and outdoor spaces, bringing together my understanding of space as an architect and my physical skills as a dancer and choreographer.
+I strive to treat each performance space as a unique location, which can challenge the establishment of audience-performer relations – a theme that appears in many of my works in various levels of integration.
+I aim to question the preconceived roles that are established during the event of a performance.

 I love the human body and I am engaged in an ongoing exploration of its abilities and limitations.
 My works are inspired by performance theory; I am interested in approaching the body as material.
 I seek to present the individual body, which undergoes a personal and unique process throughout the course of the work.
 Physical limitation, exhaustion and duration are some of the choreographic themes I have recently explored in my work.
 In my work, the body is seen sweating, panting, working and human.